Hashimdev-spec/Hashimdev-spec/README.md

 ![Web Developer](https://pbs.twimg.com/profile_banners/845792568285761537/1642249897/600x200)

-### Hi, 👋🏻 it's 🏻 Hashim
+### Hi, 👋🏻 it's Hashim

-I am a Hashim Aliyu Hashim, I enjoy learning languages and Frameworks such as React and React-Native, and some Wordpress, I thrive on learning new skills and meeting people that share the same interest with me, and the fact that I will sit on my desk and build any website or an Application that comes into my head is so gratifying, every day I found this Entertaining as I uncover more ways to improve my development skills.
+Hi, i'm Hashim Aliyu Hashim also goes by Hashimdev, i am a Passionate Web Deveoper I enjoy learning languages and Frameworks such as React and React-Native, and some Wordpress, I thrive on learning new skills and meeting people that share the same interest with me, and the fact that I will sit on my desk and build any website or an Application that comes into my head is so gratifying, every day I found this Entertaining as I uncover more ways to improve my development skills.

 ## Skills & Experience
 🔆REACT